 You will need:

 40 cardamon pods peeled.
 Grind the contents of the pods (not the pods!) in a clean coffee grinder or use a motar and pestle if you need a work out.
-My Mummu used to use a clean tea “tow-vel” and a hammer…she was low tech my Mummu but it worked and I have very fond memories of stuffing my face with this rich and flavourful bread.
+My Mummu used a clean tea “tow-vel” and a hammer…she was low tech my Mummu, but it worked and I have very fond memories of stuffing my face with this rich and flavourful bread.
 This holiday season my Auntie Leila sent us a loaf of her pulla and a jar of her wild blueberry jam…yum.

 5 eggs (1 for basting)